Merridee Bujaki: Women in Management

-Bujaki and fellow researcher Carol McKeen, published an insightful article entitled Hours Spent on Household Tasks by Business School Graduates.
+Bujaki and fellow researcher Carol McKeen, published an article entitled Hours Spent on Household Tasks by Business School Graduates.
 Bujaki and McKeen's findings suggest that household and family responsibilities negatively affect a woman's career success more than a male's career success.
 They also notice that the presence of children significantly increases time spent on household activities.
 With children, household tasks grow from 3 to 10 hours a week for male graduates, while for female graduates, it grows from 10 hours a week to 20 hours a week.
 Bujaki and McKeen suggest that organizational initiatives and changes in expectations within family and society are needed to effectively accommodate a graduate's career success and their household responsibilities.

 Rideau Canal

 In 2007, Bujaki received a $27,886 Research Development Initiatives grant from the Social Sciences and Humanities Research Council of Canada (SSHRC).
 This grant was given for her research program of the accounting and management history of the Rideau Canal.
 The report program is entitled The Rideau Waterway: Management, Accounting, Governance and Accountability and will study the evolution of management practices over the life of the canal.